The JD Doyle Archives

 Donate, Please!

-The JD Doyle Archives has been approved by the IRS for 501c3 non-profit status,
+The JD Doyle Archives was been approved by the IRS for 501c3 non-profit status, in 2015,

 so all donations are tax deductible.
 If you enjoy my site, please consider a small donation.
 The site has